Main content start

 • Lead one section of up to eight students for two 2.5-hour sections per week.

-• Grade up to eight weekly lab reports and occasional problem sets.
+• Grade up to eight weekly problem sets.

 • Write problem set solutions (taking turns with other TAs) once or twice during the quarter.